openmsi/EZOpenMSIStream/README.md

   - :heavy_plus_sign: simpler configuration management?
   - :heavy_plus_sign: beginner-friendly with trackable commands in files
   - :heavy_minus_sign: complex image management
-    - :heavy_minus_sign: images and containers must be built and deleted **manually** after end of use (see ```docker ps``` to track).
+    - images and containers must be built and deleted **manually** after end of use (see ```docker ps``` to track).
 If not, the images and containers will continue to reside in memory
-    - :heavy_minus_sign: in case a user wants to build an official image on Docker Hub, there will be significant management efforts as images must be rebuilt, tested, and pushed with each new version
+    - in case a user wants to build an official image on Docker Hub, there will be significant management efforts as images must be rebuilt, tested, and pushed with each new version

 #### Permission issues

-Permissions on the TARGET_FOLDER: <br>
+- Permissions on the TARGET_FOLDER: <br>
 These will be inherited FROM the local system on which you're building TO the Docker image (see more details in this [article](https://medium.com/@mccode/understanding-how-uid-and-gid-work-in-docker-containers-c37a01d01cf)). <br>
 OpenMSIStream requires read, write and execute permissions, hence, the permissions on the TARGET_FOLDER must be set using your local kernel PRIOR to running the docker image for the openmsistream module to run properly.

-Permissions on the mounted files such as config.config, etc: <br>
+- Permissions on the mounted files such as config.config, etc: <br>
 A pro of the custom image mode is that it handles the permissions of those files (see --chown/chmod Dockerfile). <br> However, with the default image mode, the permissions must also be configured in your local system PRIOR to running the docker image.